Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Before you go:

 When traveling to the Dominican Republic, you must complete an electronic E-Ticket to enter and leave the country.
 I recommend doing this ahead of time to speed up the immigration process.
 Upon completion, you'll receive a scannable QR code on your mobile to show authorities along with your passport.
 It's super easy and saves time!
+Pre-filling your e-ticket is also mandatory, as you won't be allowed to make the line for check-in at the airport without filling the form out.
+There is no-fee to fill out your e-ticket.

-A Brief Dominican History--
+A Brief Dominican History

 I'll keep this brisk since this is a travel guide.
 However, I encourage you to learn about the culture and norms of every place you visit.
 It will change how you travel and experience a country.
 Here's what you must know about the Dominican Republic: The Dominican Republic was the site of the first European settlement in the New World, explored by Christopher Columbus in 1492.
 Formerly named La Hispañola, the Dominican Republic's culture is a mixture of the cultures of Spaniard Colonists, enslaved Africans, and Taino Natives.
 The Spanish ruled the Island for two centuries.
 In 1697, the French gained control of the western side while the Spanish remained in control of the east, creating a divide on the Island today as Haiti (west) and Dominican Republic (east.)
 Santo Domingo is the oldest city in the Americas.
 The flag of the Dominican Republic is the only flag in the world that features a bible.
-Europeans, Africans, and Tainos heavily influenced Dominican food, culture, religion, and music.
+Europeans, Africans, and native Tainos heavily influenced Dominican food, culture, religion, and music.
 The Dominican Republic is renowned for its beautiful virgin beaches stretching along its extensive coastline.
 The Island also produces some of the world's best rums.
 The Dominican Republic got its name from the Latin name for the Island of Hispañiola, "Dominicus."The residents are called "Dominicans" (Dominicanos.)

-Best time to visit the Dominican Republic--
+Best time to visit the Dominican Republic

 The Dominican Republic has warm beach water and excellent weather year-round (except for hurricane season), making it a great tourist destination anytime.
 However, after living on the Island and exploring on this road trip, I do have some preferences.
-Here's what to expect when you visit, depending on the time of year.
+Here's what to expect when you visit, depending on the time of year:

-Mid-December to Late March: This is whale season in the Dominican Republic.
+This is whale season in the Dominican Republic.
 If you want to see humpback whales surrounding the shores, mating, and calving, head on to the Samana Peninsula on the northeastern part of the Island.
 We found an amazing open-air Airbnb (Casa el Paraiso Airbnb - read more about our stay here) where you can see the bay from your room!
 It's one of the most beautiful places to stay on the Island.
 You can experience the best weather during this time, but this is also high season.
 Many travelers flock to the Dominican Republic to escape the cold winter months.
+For nature lovers, visiting during this time is ideal if you want to visit the Dominican rainforest and see wildlife.

-April to May: Enjoy pleasant weather with fewer tourists during this time.
+Enjoy pleasant weather with fewer tourists during this time.

-Transportation in the Dominican Republic--
+Transportation in the Dominican Republic

-Flying to the Dominican Republic: For international travel, I prefer flying to the capital, Santo Domingo - (Las Americas International Airport.)
-You can find better flight deals at this airport, and it's an excellent mid-point location for traveling through the rest of the Island.
-If you're looking for a quick getaway at an all-inclusive resort, I recommend flying to Punta Cana - (Punta Cana International Airport.)
-By doing so, transportation will be easy as you can get a shuttle service for pick-up/ drop-off to and from your hotel and Uber or book excursions during your stay through the resort directly.
+If you're looking for a quick getaway at an all-inclusive resort, I recommend flying to Punta Cana (Punta Cana International Airport.)
+By doing so, transportation will be easy as you can get a shuttle service for pick-up/ drop-off to and from your hotel and Uber or book excursions and day trips during your stay without the need of renting a car.

 Other airports available on the island: